The Fourteenth Amendment at Section 3 says this:

 The repeal, though, does not mean quo warranto is not a remedy.
 Only that no officer of the United States is specifically charged with the “duty” of pursuing one.

-The existing quo warranto statute says the Attorney General “may” bring action against a person who “unlawfully holds or exercises… a public office of the United States”.
+The existing quo warranto statute4Chapter 35 of the Code of the District of Columbia says the Attorney General “may” bring action against a person who “unlawfully holds or exercises… a public office of the United States”.

 But Trump would easily have a… trump card: insurrection is a specifically-defined crime under the United States Code.
 As the Fourteenth Amendment grants only Congress the power to enforce Section 3, the argument could easily be made that Congress chose the Federal criminal code as the means of enforcing it, nullifying the writ of quo warranto as an option.